aaronblondeau/wookie-sightings/README.md

 ## Blog post

-This repo is for a blog post I wrote : TODO - url
+This repo is for a blog post I wrote : [https://dev.to/aaronblondeau/who-wants-to-build-an-admin-ui-part-2-custom-field-editors-4eob](https://dev.to/aaronblondeau/who-wants-to-build-an-admin-ui-part-2-custom-field-editors-4eob)